-Dr. Tali (Tatyana) Shenfield is an experienced consultant in the areas of school psychology and child clinical psychology.
-She holds a PhD in Psychology from the University of Toronto and is licensed by the College of Psychologists of Ontario.
+Dr. Tali (Tatyana) Shenfield is an expert in the areas of school psychology and child clinical psychology.
+She holds a PhD in Psychology from the University of Toronto and is licensed as a Psychologist by the College of Psychologists of Ontario.
 Dr. Shenfield is accredited by the Canadian Register of Health Service Providers in Psychology and is a member of the Canadian Psychological Association .
 She has several publications in scientific journals and is a frequent presenter at international conferences and symposia.
-Dr. Shenfield lectured at the University of Toronto and worked at the Hospital for Sick Children, Toronto District School Board, York Catholic District School Board, and the Hincks-Dellcrest Centre, providing clinical and psychoeducational services to a wide range of clients.
+Dr. Shenfield lectured at the University of Toronto and worked as a child psychologist at the Hospital for Sick Children, Toronto District School Board, York Catholic District School Board, and the Hincks-Dellcrest Centre, providing clinical and psychoeducational services to a wide range of clients.
 She is the Clinical Director of our center and provides supervision and oversight to other psychologists and psychotherapists.
 Dr. Shenfield is fluent in English and Russian.

 Anat Elbaum, MA is an experienced therapist who has worked in various mental health public and private agencies in Canada and abroad.
 She is currently employed at The George Hull Centre for Children and Families in Etobicoke as a senior clinician.
 Ms. Elbaum has 23 years of experience treating men, women, children, adolescents, couples and families.
 Her areas of specialization include treating sexual, physical and emotional trauma, separation divorce and blended families, marital and family conflicts, anxiety, depression, school related challenges and selective mutism.
 She has helped people who experienced adjustments to major life events like immigration and grief, difficulties in parent/child relations, parenting challenging children and other issues.
 Ms. Elbaum is a versatile clinician who draws on several therapeutic approaches such as Family and Marriage Therapy, Attachment Focused Therapy, Cognitive Behavioural Therapy, Trauma Focused CBT, Short Term Therapy, Art and Play Therapy, Therapeutic Cards.
 She brings the clients to change with respect, warmth and empathy.
 Ms. Elbaum is a registered clinical family and marriage therapist licensed to work in the province of Ontario (AAMFT and OAMFT).
 She holds the title of Adjunct Lecturer at The faculty of Social Work at The University of Toronto.
 Ms. Elbaum is fluent in English and Hebrew.